Michele and Peter S. Willmott Minority Student Leadership Fund

 It wasn’t easy for Montse Cancino-Aguilar to leave the southside of Chicago for Knox College in Galesburg.
 She knew that Knox was a good school and a place to grow.
 But interacting with people different from her was new, and she was often homesick.
 Fortunately, she says, Knox stresses diversity, inclusion and open-mindedness, ideals that were important to her, she says.

-Now a sophomore, Cancino-Aguilar majors in biology, includes minors in Latin American studies and environmental sciences.
+Now a sophomore, Cancino-Aguilar majors in biology, with minors in Latin American studies and environmental sciences.
 “I want to go to medical school or go to graduate school first in botany or holistic medicine first, and then go to medical school, ” she says.
 “I actually want to work in a Latin American country because their ways of practicing medicine are more holistic than the United States, and they’re more hospitality-based.
 I want to do something that I really enjoy, and that’s working with people but at the same time, expressing my love for the sciences.”

 Cancino-Aguilar makes the most of her Knox education.
 When not in class, she is treasurer of Lo Nuestro, a cultural club focused on Latino awareness, a member of Delta Delta Delta sorority and an alternate resident assistant.
 She also works in the college’s financial aid office, where her bilingual skills are helpful.